among/fusus/fusus/docs/about/alignment.md

 The following function checks whether there are successful jumps within a specific region and within a given strictness.
 Typically, this function is called with different strictnesses for different regions.
 For example, first we want to try short jumps with moderate strictness, and if that fails, we try out longer jumps with higher strictness.

 Short jumps are tried out before long jumps, and we try the jumps in the left and right edition alternately.

-If a jump is successful, the next position will be returned, and a *catchup* will be done for the edition in which the jump has been made.
+If a jump is successful, the next position will be returned, and a *catch up* will be done for the edition in which the jump has been made.
 When there is no successful jump, None is returned.

-The catchup is a bit complicated, because the comparison that led to the successful jump has already been appended to the alignment table.
-So we have to pop that first (it could be multiple entries in case the comparison involved a combination of words), and then we can do the catchup, and then we can push the comparison entries again.
+The catch up is a bit complicated, because the comparison that led to the successful jump has already been appended to the alignment table.
+So we have to pop that first (it could be multiple entries in case the comparison involved a combination of words), and then we can do the catch up, and then we can push the comparison entries again.
 We also need to update the indexes between slot numbers and the alignment table entries.